 The following shall be minimal qualifications for consideration for appointment to the faculty rank indicated: Instructor

-Holds a Bachelor’s degree in the discipline or field in which he or she will be employed to teach and has at least 18 hours of graduate credit in the field, or holds the Master’s degree in the discipline or field in which he or she will be employed to teach
+Holds a Bachelor’s degree in the discipline or field in which they will be employed to teach and has at least 18 hours of graduate credit in the field, or holds the Master’s degree in the discipline or field in which they will be employed to teach

 Assistant Professor

-Holds a terminal degree in the discipline or field in which he or she will be employed to teach
+Holds a terminal degree in the discipline or field in which they will be employed to teach

 Associate Professor

-Holds a terminal degree in the discipline or field in the discipline or field in which he or she will be employed to teach and has six years of full-time service at accredited collegiate institutions,, at least three years of which must be subsequent to the terminal degree in area of specialty, and has demonstrated excellence in teaching, service, and scholarship.
+Holds a terminal degree in the discipline or field in the discipline or field in which they will be employed to teach and has six years of full-time service at accredited collegiate institutions,, at least three years of which must be subsequent to the terminal degree in area of specialty, and has demonstrated excellence in teaching, service, and scholarship.

 Professor

-Holds a terminal degree in the discipline or field in the discipline or field in which he or she will be employed to teach and has a minimum of ten years of full-time service at accredited collegiate institutions, and has exemplary contributions in teaching, service, and scholarship.
+Holds a terminal degree in the discipline or field in the discipline or field in which they will be employed to teach and has a minimum of ten years of full-time service at accredited collegiate institutions, and has exemplary contributions in teaching, service, and scholarship.

 Exceptions to the above minimal criteria, including credit for other specialized experience which fits the position to which appointed, may be made upon positive recommendations by the Department Personnel Committee, the Department Chair, and the College Dean with the approval of the Provost.